webartifex/intro-to-python/README.md

-**Important**: The notebooks are being added throughout the fall semester of 2019!
+**Important**: The notebooks are being updated and amended throughout the spring semester of 2020!

 # An Introduction to Python and Programming